Birthdate: May 25, 1993

 Home: Little Chute, Wis.

-Kenseth turned in a banner season in 2009, winning the Big 8 Series championship.
+Kenseth scored his first-career late model win in June of 2008 at Dells Raceway Park in Wisconsin Dells, Wis.
+He then went on to record five late model victories that year, and five more in 2009, including the Big 8 Series championship.
 He also made his first start in a super late model at the prestigious Snowball Derby in Pensacola, Fla.